sradha-mohanty/awesome-qa-tool/README.md

    npx playwright test
  ```
 ### Writing Tests
-  Tests are located in the tests directory.
+  Tests are located in the playwright-test/tests directory.
 You can create new test files with the .spec.js  extension.
 Here’s an example of a simple test:

   ```sh
       test('Submit Questions and Answers',async({page})=>{